Museums and cultural spaces

 The Dali Triangle

-The Dalí Triangle is the triangle formed by the towns of Figueres (birthplace of Salvador Dalí and home of the Dalí Theater-Museum), Púbol (with the Gala-Salvador Dalí Castle, former residence of the painter's muse Gala) and Portlligat (the old residence museum of Dalí next to Cadaqués).
+The Dalinian Triangle, or also known as the Dalí route, is the triangle formed by the towns of Figueres (birthplace of Salvador Dalí and home of the Dalí Theater-Museum), Púbol (with the Gala-Salvador Dalí Castle, former residence of the painter's muse Gala) and Portlligat (the old residence museum of Dalí next to Cadaqués).

 Monastery of Sant Pere de Rodes